8 Things To Do In Brunei To Make It More Than A Stopover.

 We booked flights between the Philippines and Vietnam to include a stopover in Brunei.
-And we found that with two days, you can be sure to see the best of Bandar Seri Begawan, Brunei.
+Which I am happy to report back that we found with two days, you can be sure to see the best of Bandar Seri Begawan and lots of the key things to do in Brunei.

-Here is our stopover in Brunei itinerary plus the best six things about visiting Brunei, one challenge, and a few things to know before you go…
+Here are the highlights of our stopover in Brunei plus some tips for getting around, where to eat and stay, one challenge, and a few things to know before you go.

 • Capital: Bandar Seri Begawan